-Have you ever wondered why in Japan the country is called Nihon and Nippon?
+Ever wondered why in Japan the country is called Nihon and Nippon?
 Or have you ever wondered why the West calls the country Japan?
 Where did these terms come from?
 Are there other alternatives for referring to the land of the rising sun?

 In this article, we will understand why Japan has several names like Nihon and Nippon.
-Let's see how these names came up, some curiosities and how to say Japan in several languages.
+Let's see how these names came about, some curiosities and how to say Japan in several languages.
 Below is a summary of the article:

 How do you say Japan in Japanese?